zakame/Data-Cuid/README.md

 # DESCRIPTION

-Data::cuid is a port of cuid JavaScript library for Perl.
+`Data::cuid` is a port of the cuid JavaScript library for Perl.

-Collision-resistant IDs (also known as _cuids_) are optimized for horizontal scaling and binary search lookup performance.
+Collision-resistant IDs (also known as _cuids_) are optimized for horizontal scaling and binary search lookup performance, especially for web or mobile applications with a need to generate tens or hundreds of new entities per second across multiple hosts.

+`Data::cuid` does not export any functions by default.

 # FUNCTIONS